Audiosim (software synthesizer)

 AudioSim is a virtual analog software synthesizer.
 It was released in 1996 by the German-Hungarian software company Audio Simulation.
-It was first available for DOS and supported SoundBlaster or Gravis Ultrasound Sound cards.
+It was first available for MS-DOS and supported SoundBlaster or Gravis Ultrasound Sound cards.

 Description

 AudioSim contains 2 oscillators, 4 envelope generators, 2 LFOs and a self oscillating multimode filter.
 The parameters of the different modules are adjustable in real-time via the GUI using the mouse.
 The program also has MIDI support for Gravis Ultrasound and SoundBlaster cards.